MOS Technology 6510: Description

 The 6510 and variants were based on the same core as the 6502, and are opcode compatible, including undocumented opcodes.

 The parallel port was provided by using several formerly unused pins, eliminating some, and re-arranging others.
 In the original 6502, pins 5, 35 and 36 were not connected.
 Pin 3, formerly the phase-1 clock out, was eliminated, as most roles did not require it.
-This left only CLKIN, moved to pin 1 from 37, and CLKOUT on its original pin 39.
-The SO pin, which was connected to the overflow flag in the processor status register, was eliminated as few applications made use of it and the new parallel port could provide similar functionality.
-The final pin to be removed was the VSS on pin 1, the original 6520 had it on both pin 1 and pin 21, on the opposite side of the chip, but only one was needed.
+The 6502 also had two ground pins, on pin 1 and pin 21 on the opposite side of the chip.
+CLKIN, formerly on pin 37, was moved to pin 1, replacing the redundant ground.
+SO on pin 38, which was connected to the overflow flag in the processor status register, was eliminated as few applications made use of it and the new parallel port could provide similar functionality.

-The pins were also re-arranged.
-The VSS (ground) on pin 1 became clock in, while the other pins on the right side all moved up to fill the space from the removed clock out on pin 3 and unused pin 5.
-This put address bus pins A0 to A13 on one side, instead of 0 through 11 on the 6502, removing two from the left side.
-On the left side, the SO and two unconnected pins were removed, while clock in moved to pin 1 and the two address pins to 19 and 20, leaving pins 29 through 24 to be available for the parallel port pins, P0 through P5.
+This provided a total of six pins that could be used for the port.
+To make the layout more practical, the remaining pins were moved.
+On the left side, two pins were now free, 3 and 5, so all of the pins on that side moved up to fill the gap.
+This left two pins at the bottom left, so address bus lines 12 and 13, formerly on pins 22 and 23, moved into these positions.
+Address lines 14 and 15 moved down two spots to fill the gap.
+CLKIN had moved, SO was removed, and the two unconnected pins on 35 and 26 were free, so the data bus on 33 through 26 moved up four pins.
+With those pins moving up, and the address lines moving down, there were six free pins in a row, 24 through 29, to be used as the parallel port pins, named P0 through P5.